 Taking a closer look at the source code revealed that

-contactidlist is expected to be a semi-colon separated list of IDs, inserted into the
+contactidlist is expected to be a semi-colon separated list of IDs,

 vtiger_cntactivityrel table to create a reference to the currently edited calendar entry.

 As the injection could only be abused within an INSERT statement, it was necessary to further inspect the database structure in order to determine which kind of data and how many bytes might be used as payload.

 Due to the fact that

 vtiger_cntactivityrel is meant to be a connection table for many-to-many relations between contacts and activities, both values are of the type "integer" with the additional limit of displaying at most 19 digits.

 In order to exemplarily extract values of the user table, it was necessary to use several MySQL functions to crop the read value, transform it to its hex representation and convert it to an integer (basis 10).
 With the given limit, it was possible to store 4 characters per entry.
 The fact that

 contactidlist might contain multiple, semi-colon separated values could be abused to insert multiple entries at once and thus significantly increase the performance.